-Heather Shelley LDEM, CPM, LCCE, CD
+Heather Shelley, LDEM, CPM, CD

-I love to pass on the knowledge that I have gleaned as a midwife from those around me, to those desiring to become midwives themselves.
+My passion is to pass on the knowledge that I have gleaned as a midwife from those around me, to those desiring to become midwives themselves.
 I love giving students the opportunity to gain hands-on experience, as well as helping them to become more compassionate for mothers, self thinkers, helping them to trouble shoot on their own, and to be independent midwives.

 With this in mind I decided that I wanted to help student midwives who lived in places where they couldn’t get the training they needed, or that training would take them years to aquire.
 So I started a student midwife program for those who are needing their clinical experience and would like to work in a high volume clinic, but still have the care and comforts of a home birth.
 Our numbers vary from 8-15 births a month at this time.
-However, please check back with us frequently as those numbers are rising every month.